 CEVRO Institute is equipped with wireless Internet.
 Students are recommended to bring their laptop.
 On their arrival students receive login information to enter the school system.
 There is also a computer lab available at the college.

-There are plenty of opportunities to find accommodation in Prague.
-The cheapest way of accommodation is to apply for a room at dormitories.
-Students who wish to live in these student dorms may notify us in the application form, and CEVRO Institute will assist them.
-Living in the dormitories is a great way to get to know Czech and other international students.
-Most students are housed in double bedrooms with a shared kitchen and bathroom facilities.
+CEVRO Institute does not have its own accommodation capacities.
+Still, there are plenty of opportunities to find accommodation in Prague.
+Students usually find their accommodation on their own.
+They may also ask the International office and CEVRO Institute buddy students for help.
 Prague is a very unique place with many things to see and enjoy.
 If you need more practical information about the Czech Republic, you may try Guide to studying and living in the Czech Republic

 For further information about Prague see http://www.cityofprague.cz